Within this article:

 This is the default role that all new users that have just been assigned to an entity will have.

-Within this role, you would be responsible for:
+Within this role, for the entities (sub-entities included) you are assigned to, you would be responsible for:

 - The creation of new Requests for Proposals